Indiana Area Codes

-The new 930 area code will be added throughout southern and south-central Indiana in 2014 and will overlay the 812 area code that is projected to run out of numbers in 2015.
+The new 930 area code will be added throughout southern and south-central Indiana in 2015 and will overlay the 812 area code.

-Forecasts in the early 2000s projected that 812 would run out of numbers in 2004, but 1,000 block number pooling and other conservation efforts have extended 812’s lifespan by a decade.
+Forecasts in the early 2000s projected that 812 would run out of numbers in 2004, but 1,000 block number pooling and other conservation efforts extended 812’s lifespan by a decade.

 Once 930 is implemented, southern Indiana is not expected to need any additional area code changes for at least another 70 years.

 The 765 area code, serving most of central Indiana outside the Indianapolis metropolitan area, was split from 317 in 1996.

 Number conservation efforts have pushed 765’s projected exhaust date to 2029, a 25-year extension beyond projections made a few years ago.

 219 and the two area codes split from it in 2001 – 260 and 574 – are expected to need no additional changes before 2033.

 * Projections in this fact sheet are according to North American Numbering Plan Administration (NANPA) data released in April 2014.
 NANPA is the neutral, third party administrator that oversees area code assignments.
 For additional information on area code relief, as well as state maps of area codes in North America, visit NANPA’s Website at http://www.nanpa.com/.